-Recency bias: the belief that whatever happened in the recent past is going to happen in the future.
+The belief that whatever happened in the recent past is going to happen in the future.
 This is the bias of an investor who thinks the market’s strong performance in recent years is bound to continue.
 As we know, past performance is no indication of future results.

-Loss aversion: the preference of avoiding losses to acquiring equivalent gains.
+The preference of avoiding losses to acquiring equivalent gains.
 Financial losses are felt more acutely than corresponding gains, which results in investors taking less risk than necessary to achieve investment goals or taking no risk at all.
 In other words, take the appropriate risks based on risk tolerance and time horizon.

-Anchoring: over-relying on initial information to create a psychological benchmark or "rule of thumb" that drives investment decision-making, even when that initial information is irrelevant.
+Over-relying on initial information to create a psychological benchmark or "rule of thumb" that drives investment decision-making, even when that initial information is irrelevant.
 This phenomenon is seen most acutely when investors hold declining securities because they are anchoring to the price they originally paid for it, which may no longer reflect current fundamentals.

 Becoming a more disciplined investor

 No one is impervious to bias but it is important to understand how emotions and biases might be guiding your investment decisions and determine whether they are ultimately affecting your performance.
 Biases can prevent you from making rational decisions that could improve your portfolio's long-term performance.
 They can also lead you to have a cluttered portfolio that doesn't reflect your goals, may be too risky or not risky enough.